 I decoupaged both sides of both wood blocks with paper and Mod Podge.
 Take a craft knife and cut a criss-cross into the hole section.
 Wait 15 minutes to dry and scrape out the paper from the three holes.

 I used a little bit of white glue to bring it all together.
 Insert all three dowels onto one piece first and then add the next piece.
 TIPS: Use a cotton swab to spread the glue inside the hole.
 Use a small piece of wood against the end of the dowel and gently hammer the dowel into the hole.
 Let dry for about an hour.

-Speaking of that, visit my friend Holly’s 12 genius Lego table hacks for even more playroom organization inspiration!
+Speaking of organizing, visit the following posts for even more playroom organization inspiration!